jchomarat/jchomarat.github.io/_posts/2021-04-12-one-bash-rule-all.md

 # In conclusion

-We have seen in the article the power of *bash*, and, with one common file, how we can have all of our code quality checks done at the right time.
+We have seen in the article the power of *bash*, and, with one common file, how we can have all of our code quality checks done at the right time: for developers while they develop (either by calling directly the *bash* file or via *makefile*) and for the CI pipeline to ensure these same checks pass.

 Here is what I would consider the takeaway: